 I was born and raised in Mount Pleasant.
 I left Charleston when I went off to college (UGA) and then moved to Charlotte for a graphic design job.
 It was good to leave but I always knew that I would come back home to the water.
 People who are from here say that the water, pluff mud, salt air, etc… it’s in your blood.
 It’s truly a part of my soul, so it’s hard to stay away for long!

 I came back home in 1999 and never left again.
 When I came back, I took a graphic design job and quickly jumped back into my love painting on the side.
 I helped with the start up of Redux Contemporary Art Center and had a studio there for a couple of years.
 It was a great way to meet other artists and become a part of the Charleston art community that was quickly growing and becoming more diverse.

 If I’m driving over the bridge in the morning or out in a boat on the water I mentally photograph these images.
 I mostly paint from memory (although I love plein air too!) and the feeling I get from being surrounded by these beautiful, vast and ever changing landscapes.
 I want the viewer to feel as though he or she is experiencing the landscape through my eyes.
 I try to evoke this by using color and texture.
 Sometimes I’ll let the paint drip a little so that it feels like water.
 I always try to give the piece a sense of realness.

-One of my favorite artists, Robert Ruaschenberg said “I think a picture is more like the real world when it’s made out of the real world.”
+An artist that I admire, Robert Ruaschenberg said “I think a picture is more like the real world when it’s made out of the real world.”
 Painting a beautiful picture of a landscape is one thing but making a viewer “feel” the landscape is much harder.
 I strive for this in every piece of art I create and maybe that’s why people gravitate towards it.